LINKS

 Point of view of metereologists and climate researchers:

-AN ORBITAL MOTION SHARED BY SUN AND EARTH EFFECTING SUNSPOTS AND EARTH WEATHER (again some interesting links (although most already mentioned in my texts): Landscheidt, Jose, Koppen, Schwabe...)
+AN ORBITAL MOTION SHARED BY SUN AND EARTH EFFECTING SUNSPOTS AND EARTH WEATHER (phenomenological description, links to Landscheidt, Jose, Koppen, Schwabe...)

 Fusion theory is attacked from both sides: star smaller than planet